 St Botolph’s is designated as a Church of England Primary School within the Diocese of Ely Multi-Academy Trust (DEMAT) and educates children from the age of 4+ to the age of eleven.
 Children usually start school in the September of the academic year in which they reach five years old.
 In order to give the children the best possible start to their school life, they are initially admitted on a part-time basis.
 This allows the children time to settle into school happily and to make the transition from home and pre-school to school, a pleasure for both child and parents.

-The DEMAT will comply with all relevant provisions of the Department for Education's schools admission code of practice 2012 (the admissions code), the school Admission Appeals code of pratice 2012 (the appeals code) and law on admissions.
-Reference in the code to admissions authority shall be deemed to be references to the board of The DEMAT, the powers and functions or which may be delegated to the local governing body of the Academy.
+St Botolph's and DEMAT will comply with all relevant provisions of the Department for Education's schools admission code of practice 2012 (the admissions code), the school Admission Appeals code of practice 2012 (the appeals code) and law on admissions.
+Reference in the code to admissions authority shall be deemed to be references to the board of DEMAT, the powers and functions or which may be delegated to the local governing body of the school.

-All academies in The DEMAT will participate in coordinated admission arrangements by the local authority in the relevant geographical location and in respect of other arrangement specified in the admissions code.
-Not
+All schools in DEMAT will participate in coordinated admission arrangements by the local authority in the relevant geographical location and in respect of other arrangement specified in the admissions code.

 Applying for a school place

 - You are encouraged by Peterborough City Council to apply online for a school place.
 It is quicker, safer and provides you with a confirmation receipt.

 - The admission procedure is administered entirely by the Local Authority and places will be allocated according to the Local Authority’s Admission criteria.
 We are a two form entry school with 30 places each class.

 - Further information on how to apply for a primary school place for children starting in the Reception Year can be found by following the link: http://www.peterborough.gov.uk/admissions

 - You can also find further information on In-Year Admissions by following the above link

 For information on the Appeals process, please follow the link below.